RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 	The power will be USB from a 110-volt wall outlet and will supply 5 volts to the Pin 15 on the Nano 33 IoT.
 The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the USB ground wire.
 	The USB cable and plug used have a max current of 1 amp and 2 amp respectively.
 This will allow for a safe current supply to the board.
 - **Power Supply for Grow Bulbs:**
 	The Arduino 33 Iot has the ability to output 5V with the bulb needing 9W.
-A relay will be placed in the circuit as well to control the main voltage using the Nano IoT.
+A relay will be placed in the circuit as well to control the main voltage using the Nano IoT.[5]
 - **Light Intensity:**
   	To ensure that the plants are achieving the most optimal benefits from the lights, the red light will be placed 2 feet away from the top of the plant and the blue light at 6 inches.
 [2]
 - **Control:**
 	To control which lights are on, the PLC will be used to switch them back and forth.
 For the first two months of the plant's life, the blue light will be used while it is in the budding phase.
 After 2 months, the red light will turn on for the remainder of its life.
-[3]
+[3] The lights will also be on for 12 hours and off for 12 hours to ensure optimal plant growth at night, which will be done using the PLC as well.
+[4]

 ## **Bill of Materials**
 |Brand/Manufacturer|Part Name|Supplier|Part/Model Number|Quantity|Individual Price|Total|